grimme-lab/xtb_docs/source/qcxms_doc/qcxms_setup.rst

 For easy visualization of the calculated spectra, the :ref:`PlotMS` program was developed.
 It can be found at the `PlotMS repository <https://github.com/qcxms/PlotMS>`_.
-Do display the results, we recommend the useage of ``xmgrace``.
+To display the results, we recommend the useage of ``xmgrace``.
-Examples for an input file and coordinate file are to be found in the `EXAMPLES` file.
+Exemplary input and coordinate files can be found in the `EXAMPLES` folder.

 Quantum Chemistry Codes Required